 Human VCAM1 HEK293 Overexpression Lysate: Product Information

 This Human VCAM1 overexpression lysate was created in HEK293 Cells and intented for use as a Western blot (WB) positive control.
-Purification of VCAM1 protein (Cat: 10113-H08H) from the overexpression lysate was verified.
+Purification of VCAM1 protein (Cat: 10113-H02H) from the overexpression lysate was verified.

-A DNA sequence encoding the extracellular domain of human VCAM1 (NP_001069.1) (Met 1-Pro 697) was fused with a polyhistidine tag at the C-terminus.
+A DNA sequence encoding the extracellular domain (Met 1-Pro 697) of human VCAM1 (NP_001069.1) was expressed with the Fc region of human IgG1 at the C-terminus.